 Online Physics Competition

-McMaster’s Department of Physics & Astronomy’s eighth annual Physics@Mac Online Physics Competition for High School students in Grades 11 and 12 is designed to be inclusive, fun and fundamentally different from typical physics contests.
+McMaster’s Department of Physics & Astronomy’s ninth annual Physics@Mac Online Physics Competition for High School students is designed to be inclusive, fun and fundamentally different from typical physics contests.
 This competition can be used as a classroom activity for students who have completed or are taking Grade 11 Physics or Grade 12 Physics.
 The inherent flexibility of a web-based contest means that it can be written at any time of the day or as an after-school activity.
 Register as many teams of one or two students as you like.
 The average time to complete the test is under one hour.
-Cash prizes will be awarded to the three teams in Grade 11 and three teams in grade 12 which correctly answer the most questions in the shortest time.
+Cash prizes will be awarded to the three teams in Grades 9 to 11 and the three teams in Grade 12 which correctly answer the most questions in the shortest time.

 The competition consists of ten multiple choice questions.
 The questions stress conceptual understanding with less emphasis on quantitative calculation and mimic the approach taken in our first-year physics courses where “concept-quizzes” are used to promote a deeper understanding of central ideas presented in lectures.
 Please refer to the link above for a clear demonstration of how our competition questions will differ from typical physics contest questions.
 We are encouraging students to work in teams of two to emphasize the importance of cooperative learning and “peer instruction”.
 Scientific calculators (non-programmable and non-graphing) will be allowed.

 Teachers who register teams (students may not register themselves) will receive a confirmation email with login numbers and passwords for each team.
 Teams can consist of one or two students.
-Teachers are asked to indicate whether the team is in grade 11 or grade 12.
+Teachers are asked to indicate what grade the team is in.
 For the purposes of this competition, students in teams registered as Grade 11 are taking or have completed Grade 11 Physics but not Grade 12 Physics, while students in teams registered as Grade 12 have completed or are taking Grade 12 Physics.
 All teams in Grades 9 to 11 compete against each other in one category and all teams in Grade 12 compete in the other category.
 The contest is designed for upper year high school students, but all interested students are encouraged to participate regardless of grade!

-The top three teams in grade 11 and the top three teams in grade 12 will be awarded $100 per team and their names, along with the names of their schools, will be posted on this website in early January.
+The top three teams in grades 9 to 11 and the top three teams in grade 12 will be awarded $100 per team and their names, along with the names of their schools, will be posted on this website in early January.

-If you have questions, if you are having trouble registering, or if you would like an email reminder about this event, please contact Sara Cormier, Instructional Assistant, at firstname.lastname@example.org.
+If you have questions, if you are having trouble registering, or if you would like an email reminder about this event, please contact Ben Davis-Purcell, Instructional Assistant, at firstname.lastname@example.org.